BoostPic/BoostPic/README.md

     ![Step1](backup/tmUM26hDsRX7Lf9.png)

-3. Wait a moment until it returns an URL.
+3. Wait a moment until it returns a URL.
 If timeout error happens, please delete the error message and ctrl+v or command+v again.

     ![step3](backup/6zhQKJNR3XskGB2.png)